mtak-/tuple/README.md

 ## Overload Resolution

 `fcc::tuple` properly constrains all `struct`'s, all `class`'s, all member functions, all non-member functions, all constructors, etc. This makes `fcc::tuple` totally SFINAE, and concept friendly.
-There's one TODO: the allocator concept is not verified at all.
+The `Allocator` concept is a bit looser than what the standard requires.

 The [Tuple Algorithms](#tuple-algorithms) are still missing some concepts, but they are still constrained in the oldschool SFINAE fashion.

 ## Tuple Algorithms

 **Motivation:** There's a ton of power in having algorithms to manipulate product types.
-The combinator `pretty` which creates a pretty printable version of any `TupleLike` type is defined in one line.
+The combinator `pretty`, which creates a pretty printable version of any `TupleLike` type, is defined in one line.

 ```cpp
 tuple_cat(make_tuple((const char*)"("),